xxoolm/LuaNode/LuaNode_Esp32/LuaNode32/examples/README.md

 			open `192.168.4.1` on browser, you'll see a test page, which echo `This is a test`, returned from ESP32.
+* `dns_resolver`: A DNS resolver sample.
+To test this sample, connect your phone or computer to ESP32 which run this sample, and then open any link in the browser. the return page will be a test page.

 ## HOW TO BUILD THE EXAMPLES